 Benefits of Peer-to-Peer Lending

-Now that we saw the potential risks with Peer-to-Peer lending (and how to avoid them or really diminish them), let's talk about the benefits of Peer-to-Peer lending.
+Now that we saw the potential risks with Peer-to-Peer lending (and how to avoid them or really diminish them), let's talk about the benefits of investing in Peer-to-Peer lending.

 It's also a completely passive investment.
 I know a lot of people usually invest their first hard-earned money into real estate, just to find out that they will actually have to spend hours managing it.
 For me, a good investment should be completely passive, with literally no time spent on it except at the start, and then a few minutes every month to monitor it.
 Peer-to-Peer lending is exactly that: you need to do some work at the start to find good platforms for example, but after that everything can be automated and you'll only sit back and enjoy the returns :)